Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GT 430 is much (more or less 138%) faster with regards to AF than the GeForce GT 210. (explain)
+Texel RateThe GeForce GT 430 should be a lot (approximately 138%) faster with regards to texture filtering than the GeForce GT 210. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GT 430 is a better choice, not by a very large margin though. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GT 430 is the winner, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison